gozzarda/edurisc/README.md

 # EduRISC Instruction Set Architecture
-EduRISC is an anacrhonistic RISC system intended for teaching computer theory.
+EduRISC is a RISC system intended for teaching computer theory.
-EduRISC is a 16-bit RISC system with a 16-bit address space of 8-bit values for 32 kiB of memory total.
+EduRISC is a 16-bit RISC system with a 16-bit address space of 16-bit words for 32,768 words (64 kiB) of total addressable space.
-Priority is given to ease of understanding while remaining sufficiently practical to give asense of how real processors operate.
+Priority is given to ease of understanding while remaining sufficiently practical to give a sense of how real processors operate.

+## I/O
+I/O is performed through memory-mapped I/O devices.
+The exact specification and memory location of these devices is beyond the scope of this document.

 ## Registers
 EduRISC provides 16 16-bit registers denoted r0 through rF and indexable by a single nibble.
 By convention, any read from `r0` will always return 0, regardless of what writes may have been attempted.
 Additionally, `rF` is an alias for `PC`, the address in memory of the current instruction.

+## Data Buses
+In abstract, an EduRISC procressor can be thought of as having four data buses: Instruction, Left Operand, Right Operand, and Output.
+The Instruction, Left, and Right buses contain all the processor-internal information that may be used to complete an instruction.
+The Output bus provides the only method for the instruction modifying the processor's internal state.

+## Operation
+Typical operation of an EduRISC machine repeats the following steps:
+1. Load the current instruction from memory at the address stored in `PC`
+  - If the loaded instruction is a `HALT` the processor may halt
+2. Perform the effects of the instruction as detailed below
+3. Increment `PC`

 ## Instruction Set
 - [`0x0`: `ADD`](#0x0-add)